 Doctoral Consortium Submissions

-Please note: Travel Scholarships are only awarded to accepted presenters studying at colleges/universities in the U.S. and U.S. Territories.
+Travel Scholarships are awarded only to accepted presenters studying at colleges/universities in the U.S. and U.S. Territories.
 Accepted Doctoral Consortium presenters at international universities are responsible for providing their own travel, hotel and registration to attend the conference.
-You MUST submit your application for a Tapia scholarship by March 11 at 11:59 pm PT.
-If you DO NOT submit an application for a Tapia Scholarship and you are accepted into the Doctoral Consortium, you will be responsible for covering your conference registration, travel and hotel accommodations.
+You MUST submit your application for a Tapia scholarship by April 13, 2020 at 11:59 pm PT.

+Important Note: If you DO NOT submit an application for a Tapia Scholarship and you are accepted into the Doctoral Consortium, you will be responsible for covering your conference registration, travel and hotel accommodations.

 For questions regarding submissions please contact the Program Committee.